 - Having scary thoughts or thoughts of hurting yourself or your baby

 Depression affects many women at some point during their lives.
 There is a transitional time known as perimenopause when women may become more likely to develop depression.
 Physiological (hormonal) changes occur at this time, affecting sleep, mood, and temperature fluctuations.
 Less estrogen is produced in the ovaries, and the decrease in estrogen interacts with chemicals in the brain that can affect mood, and contribute to mood changes..
 During perimenopause mood problems can progress to a more severe mood disorder known as major depression.
 The risk of major depression is greatest in women who have a history of depression in the past or who had depression after child birth.

-If you are experiencing mood changes during these transitional times of childbirth and post partum, perimenopause, and menopause, and your symptoms are no longer manageable, please call me for an evaluation.
+If you are experiencing mood changes during these transitional times of pregnancy, childbirth and post partum, perimenopause, and menopause, and your symptoms are no longer manageable, please call me for an evaluation.